 A popular health influencer named Nurse Key who’s a licensed practical nurse has a video with over 500,000 views that discusses natural solutions for vaginal yeast infections and how to prevent them in the future:

-What Do Real Customers Say About AZO Yeast Plus?
+Real Customers Review AZO Yeast Plus

 AZO Yeast Plus is sold on Amazon which is a more objective resource for customer reviews than a brand’s website in our opinion.
 The supplement has been reviewed over 14,000 times and has an average review rating of 4.5 out of 5 stars.